23 Different Types of Flies in South Carolina

 Bluet Damselflies prefer still or slow-moving bodies of water and are often seen perching on plants and rocks near the water’s surface.

-These damselflies are an important part of South Carolina’s aquatic ecosystems, helping keep the food chain balanced by preying on insects that could otherwise damage vegetation.
+These damselflies are an important part of South Carolina’s aquatic ecosystems.
+They help keep the food chain balanced by preying on insects that could otherwise damage vegetation.

 Bluet Damselflies, which are types of flies in South Carolina, also provide food for fish, amphibians, and birds.
-In turn, their larvae provide nutrition for various other aquatic life.
+Their larvae, in turn, provide nutrition for various other aquatic life.

 Conservation efforts to protect this species should focus on preserving healthy wetlands and waterways in South Carolina.